trainline/environment-manager/docs/setup/aws-accounts.md

         •	TCP 443 from your internal network - to allow other systems to call the EM APIs and browse the website
         •	TCP 1025-65535 0.0.0.0/0 – to allow return packets from AWS services such as S3
       -	Outgoing
-        •	Active Directory ports to where your AD servers are hosted: http://blogs.msmvps.com/acefekay/2011/11/01/active-directory-firewall-ports-let-s-try-to-make-this-simple/
+        •	Ports to where your LDAP servers are hosted: http://blogs.msmvps.com/acefekay/2011/11/01/active-directory-firewall-ports-let-s-try-to-make-this-simple/
         •	TCP 8500 to all destinations in your AWS network that will fall under EM control.
 This allows access for Consul.
         •	TCP 443 to your NGINX servers in all environments
         •	AWS Services such as S3: